How about in a way that makes you more visual so you can memorize more information faster and with greater accuracy?

 And up the ante.
 Here’s how:

 Keep giving your mind material that will make you more creative.
 To become more visual, use the material as a kind of “paint” to spread on the canvas of your mind.
+Or, if you don’t feel particularly visual, combine mind mapping with the method of loci so you can experience the process visually using pen and paper.

 In sum, you need to feed your mind the materials that make up paint.